Waveguide Head-Up Displays

 - rigorous model to calculate efficiencies of diffraction orders

-are just some of the characteristics that underpin the potential of VirtualLab Fusion when it comes to the modeling and design of head-up displays.
+are just some characteristics that underpin the potential of VirtualLab Fusion when it comes to the modeling and design of head-up displays.

 Selected Use Cases